colcob98/code-quiz/README.md

 Questions and answer choices were received from UNC Bootcamp's example of this project.

-Assistance was provided by Learning Assistant Rudie at AskBCS in the function of pushing the user's score to a potentially empty array in local storage.
+Assistance was provided by Learning Assistant Rudie at AskBCS in pushing the user's score to a potentially empty array in local storage.

-All sound effects have a CC0 license and are attribute below:
+All sound effects have a CC0 license and are attributed below:

 "Ding! idea" - https://pixabay.com/sound-effects/ding-idea-40142/